onlozanoo/Scraper_Economic_Indicators_Colombia/README.md

 By: Oliver Lozano

-Let's do a scraper for the principal economic indicators for Colombia using Selenium and Xpath
+Let's do a scraper for the principal economic indicators for Colombia using BeautifulSoup and Xpath

 ## License